pwegrzyn/pwegrzyn.github.io/content/about.md

 I'm Patryk, a software engineer based in Krakow, Poland.

-I got my Bachelor's degree in Computer Science from AGH-UST; in the first years of my studies I was mainly interested in distributed systems and cryptography (leading to my graduation project being a PoW cryptocurrency client with visualizations and predefined attack scenarios).
-Later, during my Master's degree, I mostly switched to machine learning, which culminated in my thesis in which I studied the geometries of loss landscapes in deep neural nets.
+I got my Bachelor's degree in Computer Science from AGH-UST; in first years of my studies I was mainly interested in distributed systems and cryptography (leading to my graduation project being a cryptocurrency implementation with visualizations and  attack scenarios).
+Later, during my Master's degree, I mostly switched to machine learning; in my final thesis I studied geometries of loss function surfaces in deep neural nets.

-I used to work as a software developer at Akamai, where I was responsbile for data propagation systems.
+I used to work as a software developer at Akamai Inc., where I was responsbile for data propagation and validation components of Akamai's global CDN.

-My current interests are distributed systems (backend, cloud native, actors, decentralized Web3 technologies) and machine learning (mainly optimization, reinforcement learning and biologically plausible NNs).
-Casually I'm also into game engines (Unreal, O3DE, custom).
+My current interests are distributed systems (cloud-native, actor models, decentralized Web3 technologies) and machine learning (mainly optimization, RL and biologically plausible ANNs).
+Casually I'm also into graphics engines (Unreal, O3DE and custom stuff using OpenGL/Vulkan).

-In spare time I like to read a lot, watch movies and play some video games from time to time.
+In spare time I like to read a lot and play some video games from time to time.

 ### CV